kaiawerb/csgo-discord-plugin/README.md

 # csgo-discord-plugin
 This is just a simple plugin for SourceMod

+First of all I'm sorry, I'm Brazilian and my English is a beginner.

+Let's start!

 # [CSGO] Discord Server